How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Warm Towels: Soak towels in hot (not boiling) water, wring them out, and wrap tightly around the frozen section.
 Re-soak and reapply as they cool.
 This is ideal when an outlet isn't nearby.

 Space Heater: Place a space heater in the room or area where the pipe is located to gradually raise the ambient temperature.
-Never leave it unattended, and keep it away from flammables.
+Never leave it unattended, and keep it well away from flammables.

 Pincher's Pro Tip